Malurth/Auto-2-day-HCCS/README.md

 - Have your chateau prepared with a ceiling fan, foreign language tapes, a continental juice bar, and a painting of a dairy goat
 - Chose astral pilsners for your consumables

 If that's all you have it almost certainly will fail to hit 2-day, but that's the basic stuff needed to run it.
+To greatly increase your chances of completing 2-day, I highly recommend also having the Winter Garden, DNA lab, and every airplane charter other than Spring Break Beach.
+Some IotMs such as the Fist Turkey, Crimbo Shrub, Galloping Grill, GameInform correspondence, and a standard-compliant spleen familiar will help as well, but much less significantly.
+Others, like Puck-man and the Mayo clinic, while potentially helpful, are currently entirely unsupported in the script.

 Anything else I should know?
 ----------------